Noah Hanifin: International play

 Hanifin has represented the United States internationally at the 2014 U17 World Hockey Challenge, 2014 U18 IIHF World Championships, the 2015 World Junior Championships, the 2016 IIHF World Championship, and the 2017 IIHF World Championship.

 Personal life

-Born to Bob and Tina Hanifin, Hanifin grew up in Norwood, Massachusetts, with two younger siblings: Cole and Lily.
-His father was diagnosed with colon and kidney cancer when Hanifin was 13.
-Growing up, he attended Saint Sebastian's School, where he played for the varsity team in the eighth grade.
+Hanifin and his wife Monique were married in August 2024.
+They have lived in Las Vegas since Hanifin was traded to the Golden Knights.